 (L is my new Prius, R is what my Old Prius looked like the first time I saw it)

-I spent two weeks dealing with headaches/backaches/sleepless nights.
+I spent two weeks dealing with headaches and backaches which are common truck accident injuries.
 Three trips to Urgent Care, one Occupational Health appointment later, and I found myself back at work…

 where I submitted my resignation letter.

 When I’d first decided to move into that grow-my-faith space, I had one day a week nannying and no clue what else I would do.
 A few days later I was talking to someone at LifePoint, Justen’s church, about a job.
 I week later I’d accepted it.

 Which meant I was leaving the church I’ve been a part of for 5 years, and the denomination I’ve been a part of since I was 6.
 That’s been weird.
 Yesterday I was able to cry with and hug people I have grown to love so much.
 I was able to say “see you later,” and become part of The Ghost of Moore Street Past (we have a lot of people who have moved on but still come back to visit).